KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Tim shared his personal journey with alcoholism.

-Tim had brought Han Dynasty to food to Pycon 2015 in Montreal as a bribe to host DjangoCon US in Philly.
+Tim had brought Han Dynasty food to Pycon 2015 in Montreal as a bribe to host DjangoCon US in Philly.

 Tim's alcoholism was progressing.
 He had intended to go a full month without drinking, but never had.